Celebrating 160 years of BACARDÍ rum

 February 4th marks an epic 160 years of BACARDÍ rum.

 From pioneering the rum making processes to surviving fires, earthquakes and hurricanes, it’s an incredible family history worth celebrating.
-On February 4th, 2022, we mark Founder’s Day by celebrating with our BACARDÍ family and community in bars around the world, drinking our favourite rum cocktails and sharing with you some of our favourite BACARDÍ facts.
+On February 4th, 2022, we mark Founder’s Day by celebrating with our BACARDÍ family and community in bars around the world, drinking our favorite rum cocktails and sharing with you some of our favorite BACARDÍ facts.

 RUM MAKING PIONEERS

 BACARDÍ rum’s founder Don Facundo experimented a lot with the distillation process before he perfected it and officially founded the BACARDÍ rum company on February 4th, 1862 in Santiago de Cuba.
 In his quest to develop a light, smooth yet flavorful rum, he experimented by distilling two rum bases in parallel.
 One heavier and more flavorful, Aguardiente, the other, Redestilado, much lighter thanks to the process known as redistillation.
 When he blended these together, he found exactly what he was looking for.
 A smooth and light-bodied rum, perfect for mixing or sipping neat.
 And with that, the Parallel Production Process was born, a method still used by BACARDÍ rum today.